natively/EventBooking/README.md

 ## An aside
 My favorite editor is vi, but vi kinda sucks on windows so I instead use Sublime Text 2.
-Coupled with Git Bash and Command Prompt, you can develop Rails applications on Windows and still have a nice envrionment.
+Coupled with Git Bash and Command Prompt, it is possible to develop Rails applications on Windows and still have a nice envrionment.